Columbia Pedestrian Accident Lawyers Leading Injured Clients Through the Legal System

 - Spinal cord injuries

-When a collision happens that injures a person crossing the street or walking on a sidewalk, then the person walking might choose to file a claim against the person responsible for hurting them.
-If you don’t see your injury on the list above, then you could still need the help of a Columbia pedestrian accident lawyer to get you compensation for your injuries and other damages from the accident.
+When a collision happens that injures a person crossing the road or walking on a sidewalk, then the person walking might choose to file a pedestrian accident claim against the person responsible for hurting them.
+If you don’t see your injury on the list above, that doesn’t mean you don’t have a pedestrian accident case.
+You could still end up recovering financial compensation with the help of a Columbia pedestrian accident lawyer.
+Once you go to a free consultation with a law firm that’s experienced in handling cases for injured pedestrians, you’ll find out more about how to get compensation to pay for your medical expenses, lost wages, and other costs related to the car accident.

-South Carolina is the fifth highest state for pedestrian fatalities rates.
-The rate is higher than the national average, which shows our state has a lot or work to do to make our roads safer for people walking.
-Since our state follows the comparative negligence rule, though, it’s up to both drivers and pedestrians to follow the rules to avoid a collision.
+South Carolina is the fifth highest state for pedestrian fatality rates.
+The rate is higher than the national average, which shows our state has a lot of work to do to make our roads safer for people walking.
+Since our state follows the comparative negligence rule, though, it’s up to both drivers and pedestrians to follow the rules to avoid car accidents.

-Just because you’re walking in a crosswalk doesn’t mean that you can’t be at fault in a pedestrian accident.
+In fact, one thing you might not know is that just because you’re walking in a crosswalk doesn’t mean that you can’t be at fault in a pedestrian accident.
 You can still be negligent and be considered partially at fault for the collision, depending on what you did to break the duty of care before the accident happened and if it contributed to causing the accident.
-There are a couple reasons you could be held accountable for an accident, they are:
+There are a couple of reasons you could be held accountable for an accident of this kind.
+They include the following:

 - Not using a marked crosswalk